xebialabs/blueprint-cli/README.md

 go tool cover -html=cover.out
 ```

+When running tests locally using Git blueprint repo fro xl-up, if you hit rate limit errors, set an env variable called `XL_UP_GITHUB_TOKEN` with your Github access token to increase the limit.

 ## Debugging

 It is possible to debug xl-cli with the help of, for example, Intellij Idea.